duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/05-Harder_Better_Faster_Stronger/02_instructions-Harder_Better_Faster_Stronger.md

-# DuckieTown adaptation of An efficient solution for semantic segmentation: ShuffleNet V2 with atrous separable convolutions {#instructions-Harder_Better_Faster_Stronger status=ready}
+# Harder Better Faster Stronger : Project Instructions {#instructions-Harder_Better_Faster_Stronger status=ready}

 This project is an adaption of the [https://github.com/sercant/mobile-segmentation](https://github.com/sercant/mobile-segmentation) repository.
-They presented a computationally efficient approach to semantic segmentation, while achieving a high mean intersection over union (mIOU), 70.33% on Cityscapes challenge.
+They presented a computationally efficient approach to semantic segmentation, while achieving a high mean intersection over union (mIOU) of 70.33% on the Cityscapes challenge.
 The network proposed is capable of running real-time on mobile devices.

 This models performs pretty well in the Duckietown Simulator too!
-75.60% on the Duckietown Segmentation Dataset.
+The mIoU is 75.60% on the Duckietown Segmentation Dataset.

 This page describes how to implement the project Harder, Better, Faster, Stroger and get similar results as we did.